 - Some of our closest friends are those from online thyroid forums or support groups.

 - Hypothyroidism can occur in men too.
 It’s a lower percentage, but still occurs.

 - Doctors tend to send us away with a prescription, without telling us much about the actual condition.

-- Trying to run a family and maintain a social life, as well as work and complete day-to-day tasks is nigh on impossible.
+- Trying to run a family and maintain a social life, as well as work and complete day-to-day tasks can feel nigh on impossible.

 - Someone asking how we’re doing often means the world to us.

-- No amount of make up hides the horrendous bags under our eyes.
+- That no amount of make up hides the horrendous bags under our eyes.

 - It’s not our fault we have hypothyroidism.